This blueberry pie filling recipe is super tasty and so easy to make. All you need is four simple ingredients to make the BEST pie filling.

 Table Of Contents

-- Texture– Smooth and syrupy, the filling has plenty of plump blueberries for the perfect texture.
+- TEXTURE: Smooth and syrupy, the filling has plenty of plump blueberries for the perfect texture.

-- Time– You’ll have fresh, sweet blueberry pie filling in just 15 minutes with this recipe.
+- TIME: You’ll have fresh, sweet blueberry pie filling in just 15 minutes with this recipe.
 Buying some at the store takes longer!

 - Fresh blueberries– Plump, juicy berries make the best pie filling.
+Frozen blueberries that have thawed or fresh ones work.

 - Granulated sugar– Adds sweetness to counteract the tartness of the blueberries.